-For the year ended December 31, 2020, Interseguro's market share by annuity premiums (including Private Annuities and excluding Previsional Insurance) was 21.0%, nearly 150 basis points lower than its next competitor's market share.
+For the year ended December 31, 2021, Interseguro's market share by annuity premiums (including Private Annuities and excluding Previsional Insurance) was 27.6%, nearly 810 basis points higher than its next competitor's market share.

 Retail Insurance

 Interseguro offers simple, low-cost premium products targeted to middle class families and sold mainly through Interbank financial stores, as well as channels owned by Intercorp Peru, including Intercorp Retail points of sale (Plaza Vea and Oechsle) and digital channels.
 In 2016, Interseguro expanded its retail insurance portfolio with an online sale for the launch of the digital SOAT and in 2018, with travel insurance and vehicle insurance.